 \section{Acknowledgements}

 This project has received funding/support from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No.~860881-HIDDeN.
 This work was supported in part by the INFN program on Theoretical Astroparticle Physics (P.P.N. and S.T.P.) and by the World Premier International Research Center Initiative (WPI Initiative, MEXT), Japan (S.T.P.).
-The work of J.T.P.~was supported by Fundação para a Ciência e a Tecnologia (FCT, Portugal) through the projects CFTP-FCT Unit 777 (UIDB/00777/2020 and UIDP/00777/2020) and PTDC/FIS-PAR/29436/2017 which are partially funded through POCTI (FEDER), COMPETE, QREN and EU.
+The work of J.T.P.~was supported by Fundação para a Ciência e a Tecnologia (FCT, Portugal) through the projects PTDC/FIS-PAR/29436/2017, CERN/FIS-PAR/0004/2019, CERN/FIS-PAR/0008/2019, and CFTP-FCT Unit 777 (namely UIDB/00777/2020 and UIDP/00777/2020), which are partially funded through POCTI (FEDER), COMPETE, QREN and EU.